theon/ensime-atom/README.md

 - Need plugin to navigate back to last cursor position when "code surfing".
 Maybe https://atom.io/packages/last-cursor-position

 ## Features:
-- [x] jump to definition (alt-click or f4)
+- [x] Jump to definition (alt-click or f4)
-- [x] hover for type info
+- [x] Hover for type info
-- [x] super basic errors and warnings (Ensime: typecheck file, typecheck buffer, typecheck all)
+- [x] Errors and warnings (Ensime: typecheck file, typecheck buffer, typecheck all)
-- [x] typecheck while typing
+- [x] Typecheck while typing
 - [x] Basic autocompletion
-- [x] errors on save or typing (currently only command)
-- [ ] better errors and warnings with markings in gutter
+- [ ] Better errors and warnings with markings in gutter
-- [ ] view applied implicits
+- [ ] View applied implicits
 - [ ] _insert your suggestion_

 ## Dev
 - checkout from git straight into .atom/packages (or ln -s).
 Need to have the right name on the folder: "Ensime".